Our Newest New Year’s Newsletter

-End of year gifts: If you’re unable to make an ongoing commitment, but would like to make a donation (or if you’re already a partner but would like to give an extra gift) please consider giving to our Drawbridge Creations start-up fund.
+If you’re looking to do some end of year giving, we’d really appreciate you remembering the mission here in Japan!
+If you’ve been unable to make an ongoing commitment, but would like to make a one-time donation (or if you’re already a partner but would like to give an extra gift) please consider giving to our Drawbridge Creations start-up fund.
 Click HERE for more info or to give online.

 I’m not usually an early adopter.
 But when the original iPad was released, I was so excited that I rushed out to buy one right away.
 I couldn’t wait to get my hands on the latest tech.
 But like most digital tech, that iPad was not cutting edge for very long.
 The operating system needed to be updated several times, but eventually, in order to use the latest apps, I had to buy a new device.